-Name of Committee and Members AUDIT: Katherine D. Ortega, Chair

-C. David Brown, II

-James H. Hance, Jr.

-Thomas I. Morgan

-Carl S. Sloane

-Ronald Townsend

-COMPENSATION AND MANAGEMENT DEVELOPMENT:

-Thomas I. Morgan, Chair Richard D. Kincaid Paul G. Kirk, Jr. Katherine D. Ortega

-NOMINATING AND CORPORATE GOVERNANCE:

-Carl S. Sloane, Chair C. David Brown, II Ronald M. Gross Paul G. Kirk, Jr. Ronald Townsend

-FINANCE:

-James H. Hance, Jr., Chair Ronald M. Gross Richard D. Kincaid W. Lee Nutter Lee M. Thomas in 2006

-Functions of the Committee

-Number of Meetings

-This Committee is comprised entirely of independent directors and its responsibilities include:

-- oversight of the Company's accounting and financial reporting policies, processes and systems of internal control, including internal control over financial reporting; - monitoring the independence and performance of the Company's independent registered public accounting firm with sole responsibility for such firm's selection, evaluation, compensation and discharge; - approving, in advance, all of the audit and non-audit services provided to the Company by the independent registered public accounting firm; - facilitating open communication among the Board, senior management, internal audit and the independent registered public accounting firm; and - overseeing the Company's legal compliance and ethics programs, including the Standard of Ethics and Code of Corporate Conduct.

-This Committee is comprised entirely of independent directors and its responsibilities include:

-- overseeing the compensation and benefits of employees; - evaluating management performance, succession and development matters; - establishing executive compensation; - reviewing the Compensation Discussion and Analysis included in the annual Proxy Statement; - approving individual compensation actions for all senior executives.

-This Committee is comprised entirely of independent directors and its responsibilities include:

-- establishing criteria for Board nominees and identifying qualified individuals for nomination to become Board members, including considering potential nominees recommended by shareholders: - determining the composition of Board committees; - overseeing processes to evaluate Board and committee effectiveness; - recommending director compensation and benefit programs to the Board; and - overseeing a set of Corporate Governance Principles for the Company.

-This Committee is responsible for advising the Board concerning certain issues with respect to the financial structure of the Company, including:

-- financial strategies and tax planning initiatives;
+Name of Committee and Members Functions of the Committee Number of Meetings in 2006 AUDIT: Katherine D. Ortega, Chair C. David Brown, II James H. Hance, Jr. Thomas I. Morgan Carl S. Sloane Ronald Townsend This Committee is comprised entirely of independent directors and its responsibilities include: oversight of the Company's accounting and financial reporting policies, processes and systems of internal control, including internal control over financial reporting; monitoring the independence and performance of the Company's independent registered public accounting firm with responsibility for such firm's selection, evaluation, compensation and discharge; approving, in advance, all of the audit and non-audit services provided to the Company by the independent registered public accounting firm; facilitating open communication among the Board, senior management, internal audit and the independent registered public accounting firm; and overseeing the Company's legal compliance and ethics programs, including the Standard of Ethics and Code of 10 COMPENSATION AND MANAGEMENT DEVELOPMENT: Thomas I. Morgan, Chair Richard D. Kincaid Paul G. Kirk, Jr. Katherine D. Ortega Corporate Conduct.
+This Committee is comprised entirely of independent directors and its responsibilities include: overseeing the compensation and benefits of employees; evaluating management performance, succession and development matters; establishing executive compensation; reviewing the Compensation Discussion and Analysis included in the annual Proxy Statement; and approving individual compensation actions for all senior executives.
+5 NOMINATING AND CORPORATE GOVERNANCE: Carl S. Sloane, Chair C. David Brown, II Ronald M. Gross Paul G. Kirk, Jr. Ronald Townsend This Committee is comprised entirely of independent directors and its responsibilities include: establishing criteria for Board nominees and identifying qualified individuals for nomination to become Board members, including considering potential nominees recommended by shareholders; recommending the composition of Board committees; overseeing processes to evaluate Board and committee effectiveness; recommending director compensation and benefit programs to the Board; and overseeing a set of Corporate Governance Principles for the 6 FINANCE: James H. Hance, Jr., Chair Ronald M. Gross Richard D. Kincaid W. Lee Nutter Lee M. Thomas Company.
+This Committee is responsible for advising the Board concerning certain issues with respect to the financial structure of the Company, including: • financial strategies and tax planning initiatives; • dividend policies; • capital structure; • financings; • risk management policies; • compliance with various REIT qualification tests; • investment policies; and • performance of the pension and savings plans.
+4 9

-- dividend policies;

-- capital structure;

-- financings;

-- risk management policies;

-- compliance with various REIT qualification tests;

-- investment policies; and

-- performance of the pension and savings plans.